Polwhele House School: Curriculum

 Polwhele House follows a syllabus leading to the Common Entrance Examination at 13-plus.

 There is a focus on music and drama, with concerts and productions taking place regularly throughout the year and most children taking part in them.

 A new Year 9 class will begin in September 2020, with the school’s leaving age then slowly rising to sixteen.
 The head, Hilary Mann, said in January 2020 "The school will grow by one senior year group each year, slowly and steadily.
 Our current buildings give scope for the first year expansion, and in time we can plan a redesign of the buildings and look to add any necessary new buildings."

-Extracurricular activities
+Extracurricular activities & facilities

-The school has its own ponies, and most children learn to ride.
-There is a pony club at weekends and during the school holidays which is open to children who are not at the school.
+The school has its own stables, walled garden, forest school, playing fields and 32 acres of grounds.

+Polwhele House School currently offers three scholarship programmes, in Equestrian, Sports and Performing Arts (PAS).

 In May 2012, the Olympic torch came to the school.
 In May 2017, it was visited by a Royal Navy Merlin maritime helicopter based at RNAS Culdrose, and children were able to explore and discuss it with its crew.